Kalyn Ponga's controversial send-off in State of Origin I sparks debate

 Details reported by only one source:

-• Queensland coach (unnamed in ABC) said Ponga 'feels he’s let his team down' but acknowledged 'those things happen in games.'
+- Queensland coach (unnamed in this article) said: 'He [Ponga] feels he’s let his team down, but those things happen in games.'

-• The match review committee allowed the game to flow with just three penalties and three set re-starts in the opening half, described as 'beautiful to watch.'
+- The article noted Klein allowed the game to flow with only three penalties and three set re-starts in the first half, calling it 'beautiful to watch'.

-• A key six-again call late in the game allowed NSW to go on the attack and score via Nathan Cleary.
+- The NSW comeback included a key six-again call late in the game allowing them to score via Nathan Cleary.

 Contradictions